liz-is/readhic/README.md

 from Rao, Huntley et al 2014, as provided [on GEO](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE63525).

 You can specify the location of the data, the resolution to read in (as a string), and the chromosomes to read in.
-Currently only intra-chromosomal interactions are supported.
-You can also specify whether you wish to read in data corresponding to expected interactions.
+You can also specify whether you wish to read in data corresponding to expected interactions (if available).
 Data is returned as an InteractionSet object, with observed and expected data stored as `assays`.
 See the [InteractionSet](http://www.bioconductor.org/packages/release/bioc/html/InteractionSet.html) and [GenomicInteractions](http://www.bioconductor.org/packages/release/bioc/html/GenomicInteractions.html)